- How can I confirm that I’m going on the tour?

 Q: Why does the tour cost so much?

 A: Everyone on the festival tour works hard serving the tour, the devotees and Krishna.
 We each contribute our time, money, blood, sweat and tears to make this tour happen.
 It’s not that those who pay their share of costs do less service.
 Or that we can afford to give discounts for those who want to do more service.
 Because the cost of the tour is shared among all who come, if you were to pay less, everyone else would have to pay more.
 The money we each raise and contribute is also “lots of service” to make the tour happen.

 A: We have a small group of well-wishers who may, at their discretion, help sponsor partial tour fees for a deserving young person who demonstrates financial need.
-You’ll need to fill out a sponsorship application form and submit bank statements from you and your parents as evidence of financial need.
+You’ll need to fill out a sponsorship application form and submit bank statements from yourself and your parents as evidence of financial need.

 Recently, two young men raised the remainder of their tour fees by making a presentation about the bus tour at their temple.
 One girl held bake sales each Sunday for three months.
 Another fearlessly asked each devotee in the community to pitch in.
 They were all able to raise their tour fees and come on the tour.
 A combination of all of the above, in addition to a part-time job, may be the most effective way to raise the funds so you can come on the tour.

 Q: Can I pay you in installments on a payment plan?